MicrosoftDocs/OfficeDocs-SkypeForBusiness/Lync/LyncServer/lync-server-2013-running-large-meetings.md

 _**Topic Last Modified:** 2012-10-01_

-With serveral hundred to a thousand users in a meeting, it is a good pratice to have a dedicated person moderate the online session of a large meeting.
+With several hundred to a thousand users in a meeting, it is a good practice to have a dedicated person moderate the online session of a large meeting.
 This dedicated person can be a delegate of the meeting organizer or a member of the organization’s large-meeting support staff.
 It is important to add the dedicated meeting moderator as a presenter at the time that the meeting is scheduled, although it is possible to promote an online meeting attendee to the presenter role while the meeting is in progress.

 The meeting moderator can use all presenter functionalities of Lync Server 2013 clients to manage the large meeting.
 Those functionalities include: